-From time to time, we may modify the contractual terms of loans classified as stage 2 and stage 3 for which the borrower has experienced financial difficulties, through the granting of a concession in the form of below-market rates or terms that we would not otherwise have considered.
+From time to time, the Bank may modify the contractual terms of loans classified as stage 2 and stage 3 for which the borrower has experienced financial difficulties, through the granting of a concession in the form of below-market rates or terms that the Bank would not otherwise have considered.
 Changes to the present value of the estimated future cash payments through the expected life of the modified loan discounted at the loan's original effective interest rate are recognised through changes in the ECL allowance and provision for credit losses.

-During the year ended 31 October 2019, loans classified as stage 2 with an amortised cost of \$28,701,000 (2018: \$9,180,000) and loans classified as stage 3 with an amortised cost of \$883,000 (2018: \$Nil), in each case before the time of modification, were modified through the granting of a financial concession in response to the borrower having experienced financial difficulties.
-In addition, the gross carrying amount of previously modified stage 2 or stage 3 loans that have returned to stage 1 during the year ended 31 October 2019 was \$8,720,000 (2018: \$4,208,000).
+During the year ended 31 October 2020, loans classified as stage 2 with an amortised cost of \$5,897,033,000 (2019: \$28,701,000) and loans classified as stage 3 with an amortised cost of \$31,328,000 (2019: \$883,000), in each case before the time of modification, were modified through the granting of a financial concession in response to the borrower having experienced financial difficulties or were subject to the client relief programs in response to COVID-19, in each case before the time modification or deferred.
+In addition, the gross carrying amount of previously modified stage 2 or stage 3 loans that have returned to stage 1 during the year ended 31 October 2020 was \$77,702,000 (2019: \$8,720,000).